sf-wdi-37/queues/README.md

  Queues are often used to create "buffers" that temporarily store data from one part of a program until another part of a program can process the data.
 This is common with asynchronous data transfer, or mismatches between how often data is sent and how often it can be processed.

- We'll think of a scenario where restaurant diners order food faster than the chefs can cook it.
+ Think of a scenario where restaurant diners order food faster than the chefs can cook it.

  Describe how you would use a queue help the chef keep track of meals to make.
 What should the chef do when the queue is empty?